ThomG1/record_collectors_db/README.md

 As well as allow users to organise their own wishlists, it will to allow the user to communally explore the wishlists and advertisements of other users to create a 'marketplace' feel to the application.

-In this section, describe what the project hopes to accomplish, who it is intended to target, and how it will be useful to the target audience.

-Consider adding a mockup image using the "Am I Responsive" website.
-Here's your deployed site as an example: https://ui.dev/amiresponsive?url=https://record-collection-project.herokuapp.com
+https://ui.dev/amiresponsive?url=https://record-collection-project.herokuapp.com

 Screenshots for the README and testing should not be inside of `assets/` or `static/` image folders.